ActionSprout/github-pr-review-statuses/README.md

 3. Enable Developer Mode - top right hand check box.
 4. Click `Load Unpacked Extension` and select the root of the repo as the directory to use.

-5. Close Make sure you see a new little extension icon (20% cooler octocat!) in your extension icons area.
+5. Close Make sure you see a new little extension icon (squirrel ship it icon) in your extension icons area.

 6. [Go view Pull Requests in style](https://github.com/pulls?q=is%3Aopen+is%3Apr+user%3AActionSprout)